Teacher of Emancipated Slaves

 Miss Towne wrote the words of the songs in her diary while others took down the music.
 She corresponded with Lucy McKim Garrison, wife of abolitionist Lloyd Garrison, about the music.
 Lucy was able to transcribe the songs and sang them to friends at a gathering at the home of Lucretia Mott.

 In March 1864, the Philadelphia Commission began efforts to secure a building for the Penn School, as they were still meeting at Brick Church.
 A prefabricated building was shipped from Pennsylvania and a 50-acre tract of land across from the church was purchased, where the first Penn School building was erected.

 After the war Laura Towne remained in South Carolina, continuing her emphasis on education and equal opportunities for all people, regardless of skin color.
 Her success as an educator had everything to do with her love for her students.
 She passionately believed that there were no limitations they could not overcome, but she also insisted on good behavior and hard work.
 Her non-compromising attitude sometimes seemed harsh, but only because she cared so deeply about their success.

-On March 9, 1866, she sent a picture of Towne and three of her students to her family with the following description:
+In 1866, Towne sent a picture of herself and three of her students to her family with the following description: